Hi I'm Zeke

 I'm happy because I'm a Mormon

-I'm a husband and father of four young boys.
+I'm a husband and father of four boys and a girl.
 Nothing matters more to me.
 I'm a Business Professor.
 I really enjoy my work.
 I'm passionate about soccer (or futbol, as I grew up calling it).
 Playing or watching.
-I also greatly enjoy running, and I'm training for my first marathon.

 The truest and hardest test of my faith is in how I treat others, because it reflects whether I am really following the Savior.
 I try to live my faith by being a good husband, father, neighbor, friend, professional, and citizen.
 I pray daily on my own and with my family.
-I read the scriptures every morning before starting work.
+I read the scriptures frequently.
 I have a weekly family night with my wife and kids, in which we talk about the gospel.
-I go to Church weekly, and serve as a volunteer.
-I currently serve by leading a Spanish speaking youth group.
+I go to Church weekly and serve as a volunteer.
+I currently serve as the Bishop of my congregation.